1973 Mount Gambier cave diving accident: Accident

 Separate accounts from the four surviving divers were pieced together with the help of former Chief Superintendent Wallace B. Budd to establish a timeline of what happened to the four victims.
 At the perimeter of the rock pile, Smith began to feel the effects of nitrogen narcosis.
 His depth gauge read approximately 180 feet.
 An experienced diver, familiar with the symptoms of narcosis, Smith signaled to his group that he was returning to the top of the rock pile.
 The group signaled that they were going to continue exploring.
 Smith stayed by the rock pile, circling it for around 8 minutes while searching for animal bones.
 He then saw the torch of Glen Millott returning from the direction the others had gone.
 Glen Millott had been monitoring his air, and knew that he was out of time; he had attempted to tap Christine Millott on the arm and remind her that her time was also up, but the two were separated before he could.
 Smith and Glen Millott met and surfaced together to find that Larry Reynolds had already returned from his dive.
 Half a minute later, Peter Burr surfaced with almost no air left in his tank.

 Knowing the others would have similarly low air supplies, Glen Millott quickly put on a spare tank and returned to the water.
 He descended to a depth of 225 feet, where the cliff began to drop off.
 At the edge, he found Stephen L. Millott's torch and camera.
-Significant amounts of silt had been disturbed, and the visibility had reduced to nearly zero.
+Significant amounts of silt had been disturbed, and the visibility had been reduced to nearly zero.
 Glen Millott had no choice but to decompress and return to the surface.
 By the time he surfaced, an ambulance had arrived at the sinkhole.
 Peter Burr returned to the cavern for one more look, but found nobody.
 By that point, the group was aware that they were looking for bodies, and not survivors.